 The North Carolina Arboretum provides children with the opportunity to enjoy a variety of unique experiences while they discover the wonders of nature in a safe, high-quality and enriching environment.
 Whether it’s hiking along Bent Creek or geocaching through the woods, the Arboretum offers an array of fun, educational and kid-friendly activities.

 Discovery Backpacks are available for loan for free at the information desk at the Baker Exhibit Center.
 These packs offer are themed to aid in exploration and include Trees, Insects, Reptiles and Amphibians, and Birds.
 Each pack includes tools and data sheets designed for children to observe, record and report their sightings in nature to real scientists.
-NEW for 2016: Borrow an iPod touch along with your pack and become an EcoEXPLORER to earn patches and other prizes for making observations.
 The Baker Exhibit Center is open from 9 a.m. to 5 p.m. daily.

 Families can pick up a TRACK Trail guide at the kiosk behind the Baker Exhibit Center and write down their encounters as they walk along the Arboretum’s Natural Garden Tail.
 Children will explore the Arboretum through the eyes of Shelly, the Arboretum’s resident eastern box turtle, and learn how turtles find food, water and shelter to survive.
 Families can log their sightings online to earn free prizes.